-- Prerequisite courses must be completed and may increase the number of credits required to graduate.

-- Either Social Studies 11 or Career-Life

-Education 12 can be used in place of one

-academic Grade 12 course to graduate and for

-students planning to enter Columbia College's

-University Transfer (UT)/Associate Degree
+- Pre-requisite courses must be completed and may increase the number of credits required to graduate. - Either Social Studies 11 or Career-Life Education 12 can be used in place of one academic Grade 12 course to graduate and for students planning to enter Columbia College's University Transfer or the Associate Degree program. - Upon completion of the above courses, students will receive a BC Adult Graduation Diploma.

-program.

-- Upon completion of the above courses, students will receive a BC Adult Graduation Diploma